 Stock up on Malaysian Products

 Many visitors to Malacca from Singapore come just for the shopping.
-Here you can buy unique ingredients and sweets at a fraction of the price of what it would cost in Singapore.
+Here you can buy unique ingredients and sweets at cheap prices.
 Stroll along the main roads and stop at local shops for packets of curry, vegetable noodles, shrimp paste and chilli sauce.

-San Shu Gong is the place you need to go if you want to buy popular Malaysian sweets and biscuits.
-The place is always packed but the brands they stock are reputable and make nice gifts.
+San Shu Gong is the place you need to go to buy popular Malaysian sweets and biscuits.
+It is always packed but the brands they stock are reputable and make nice gifts.
 The hottest selling item are dodol, which are sticky toffees cooked with palm sugar that come in coconut or durian flavours.

 There is also the local flea market every Sunday morning, where you can see all sorts of old Asian stuff from ornate soup spoons and bowls to bitsy jewellery and some weird aged records.
 The market is on Jalan Hang Jebat.